 The Subdivision Map Act distinguishes between a subdivision of five or more residential parcels (referred to as a “Tentative Tract Map”) and one consisting of four or fewer residential parcels (referred to as a “Tentative Parcel Map”).
 In general, a subdivision of five or more residential parcels requires a tentative tract map and a final tract map; while a subdivision of four or fewer residential parcels requires a tentative and final parcel map.

-In Redlands, all subdivisions need a Socio-Economic Cost/Benefit Study (to be prepared by staff) in accordance with Measure ‘U.’ For more information on Measure ‘U’ please see the Measure U Section.
-Please see the Development Process Introduction page for an overview of the review process and description of the meetings involved.
+In Redlands, all subdivisions need a Socio-Economic Cost/Benefit Study (to be prepared by staff) in accordance with Measure ‘U.’ To obtain the full text of Measure U and its applicability, please see the Measure U webpage.
+You may also go to the Development Process Introduction page for an overview of the review process.

 Temporary Sales & Special Events Application